jeremytammik/tbc/a/2021_di_model_checker.md

 Happy New Year!

-Lets begin gently with the following notes on topics that caught my eye and interest:
+Lets begin it gently with the following notes on topics that caught my eye and interest:

 - [AU 2023 classes](#2)
 - [Dependency injection for Revit API](#3)